 Ascensus Government Savings Recordkeeping Services, LLC serves as MOST's program manager, record-keeper, and servicing agent.
 Together with its affiliates, Ascensus Government Savings has overall responsibility for the day-to-day operations of the plan.
-Formerly known as Upromise Investments, Ascensus Government Savings assumed responsibility as recordkeeping and servicing agent, for both the Direct and Advisor Plans on June 3, 2006.
+Ascensus Government Savings assumed responsibility as recordkeeping and servicing agent, for both the Direct and Advisor Plans on June 3, 2006.
 On February 7, 2011, the Board entered into another contract with Ascensus Government Savings extending through June of 2016.
 Another RFP for program management services was issued in 2015.
-On February 8, 2016, a new contract was entered into with Ascensus Government Savings extending the contract service period to June of 2021, under the terms of this contract the Advisor Plan was eliminated and the participants were migrated into the Direct Plan in 2016.
-In addition, the Board met quarterly during 2019, as required by law.
+On February 8, 2016, a new contract was entered into with Ascensus Government Savings extending the contract service period to June of 2021, under the terms of the 2016 contract the Advisor Plan was eliminated and the participants were migrated into the Direct Plan.
+In addition, the Board met quarterly during 2020, as required by law.